ThePJB/rustvox/README.md

 classifier biomes could be spicy than traditional forward minecraft biomes

-periodic could be fine for real big shit tbh, it could even be chunk aligned and just a bool yes or no for each chunk
+periodic could be fine for real big stuff tbh, it could even be chunk aligned and just a bool yes or no for each chunk

 what about periodic but domain warped play with domain warping hey. is normal just like domain warping the identity function?